holly-mclean/App-For-Friends/README.md

 # App-For-Friends
-A practice C# and WinForms app for my D&D group
+A practice C# and WinForms app for my D&D group.

 ## Installation